thayton/thayton.github.io/_drafts/getting-amazon-reviews-for-library-books.md

 {% endhighlight %}

 Note that we scrape the ISBN13 number and then convert it to ISBN10.
 That's because while the Sirsi catalogue uses ISBN13 numbers, Amazon uses ISBN10 numbers for product links.
-[1][2] So ISBN10 is what we'll need in order to look up each book's rating on Amazon.
+[1][2]

 ### ISBN13 to ISBN10 Conversion
 [Wikipedia](http://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digit_calculation) has a nice writeup